valdisvi/espeak-ng-espeakedit/README.md

 espeakedit is a GUI frontend which allows one to prepare and compile phoneme data for the [eSpeak NG](https://github.com/espeak-ng/espeak-ng/) speech synthesizer.

-Do be careful that the versions of dictionary data produced by espeakedit and consumed by espeak are compatible.
+Ensure that versions of dictionary data produced by espeakedit and consumed by espeak/espeak-ng are compatible.

+Note, that there is ongoing effort to develop modern version of [EspeakNG Java Editor](https://github.com/valdisvi/espeak-ng-jeditor) which is not ready jet, but contributors are welcome.

 ## Build Dependencies